Pablojox/Pablojox/README.md

 ## 👨🏻‍💻 Welcome to my profile
-I'm Pablo, a self-taught Data Analyst and Business Intelligence enthusiast from Spain 🇪🇸.
+I'm Pablo, a self-taught Data Analyst and Business Intelligence enthusiast from Spain.

 Here are some quick insights about me:
 - Healthcare background with 5 years of professional experience.